akihikodaki/dts/test_plans/ice_limit_value_test_test_plan.rst

 4. create the rule on each vf one more time, check the rules listed::

-    flow create 0 ingress pattern eth / ipv4 src is 192.168.56.0 dst is 192.1.0.0 tos is 4 / tcp src is 22 dst is 23 / end actions queue index 5 / end
+    flow create 0 ingress pattern eth / ipv4 src is 192.168.56.0 dst is 192.1.0.0 tos is 4 / tcp src is 22 dst is 23 / end actions queue index 5 / mark id 1 / end
-    flow create 1 ingress pattern eth / ipv4 src is 192.168.56.0 dst is 192.1.0.0 tos is 4 / tcp src is 22 dst is 23 / end actions queue index 5 / end
+    flow create 1 ingress pattern eth / ipv4 src is 192.168.56.0 dst is 192.1.0.0 tos is 4 / tcp src is 22 dst is 23 / end actions queue index 5 / mark id 2 / end

 5. send matched packet::